Unboxed-Software/solana-course/content/oracles.md

       .ok_or(ProgramError::InvalidArgument)?;
 ```

-The final withdraw method in the `withdraw.rs` file should look like:
+The final withdraw method in the `withdraw.rs` file should look like this:

 ```rust
 use crate::state::*;